danielmiessler/WorkDay/WorkDay.md

 - Work (early)
     - Review all meetings for the day
     - Ensure all tasks are in Outlook Tasks
-    - Review goals
-    - Ensure all goals have their projects on calendar
     - Review Tasks and ensure all tasks are on calendar
     - Review email
     - Assign any new email tasks as necessary (and add to calendar)